-Bishop Barry C. Knestout was born and raised in Maryland.
+Bishop Barry C. Knestout was born in 1962 in Cheverly, Maryland.
 One of nine children, he grew up in Bowie, Maryland, where he attended both Catholic and public schools.
 He received a bachelor’s degree in architecture from the University of Maryland in December 1984.
 He began his seminary studies at Mount St. Mary’s Seminary in Emmitsburg, Maryland in 1985 and was ordained a priest in June 1989.

 After ordination, Bishop Knestout served as a parochial vicar at two parishes, St. Bartholomew in Bethesda (1989-1993) and St. Peter in Waldorf (1993-1994) before being named priest-secretary to Cardinal James A. Hickey in 1994.
 He continued in that role until the cardinal’s death in 2004, also serving as priest-secretary to Cardinal Theodore E. McCarrick in 2001 and from 2003 to 2004.

 Named a Monsignor by Pope John Paul II in 1999, Bishop Knestout was executive director of the Office of Youth Ministry/CYO from 2001-2003 and became pastor of St. John the Evangelist Parish in Silver Spring in 2004.
-In October 2006, he returned to the central administration of the archdiocese to serve as Secretary for Pastoral Ministry and Social Concerns.
-Less than two years later, in April 2007, he was named moderator of the curia.
-In this role, as the “chief of staff” for the archdiocese’s central offices, he assists Cardinal Donald W. Wuerl in managing and overseeing all administrative affairs.
+In October 2006, Cardinal Donald Wuerl appointed then Monsignor Knestout Secretary for Pastoral Ministry and Social Concerns.
+Less than two years later, in April 2007, he was named Moderator of the Curia and Vicar for Administration.
+In this role, as the “chief of staff” for the archdiocese’s central offices, he assists Cardinal Wuerl in managing and overseeing administrative affairs.